-For Breetz’s part, to his credit, he said that he has agreed to have some homeowners who are fighting the banks observe ULC’s meeting on HFPA in Seattle this Friday.
+For Breetz’s part, to his credit, he has agreed to have some homeowners who are fighting the banks in court observe ULC’s meeting on HFPA in Seattle this Friday.

 To help him draft HFPA, Breetz said what he needed but was unable to locate were reported cases that he could cite to the other lawyers which prove how the “bad guys” were able to foreclose on homes where the debt had already been paid off.

 “These types of cases were easiest to justify a change in law— showing there was no, “he said, she said” to the facts.”

 Within hours of contacting a couple homeowners I knew who are fighting the bankers in court, Breetz had plenty of cases to choose from.